nandor-magyar/redirick/README.md

 https://www.searchenginejournal.com/301-vs-302-redirects-seo/299843/#close
 Based on this article as Google stated multiple times that 302 does not hurt link values, since 301 request are cached eternally, 302 should theoretically be better choice.
 Feel free to comment on this.

+## Headers
+As far as standards can go, redirect header preservation behavior is not defined by HTTP itself.

+Headers are forwarded here.

 ## Usage
 If your use-case is missing, file a PR I am open to anything.